Tax Management India. Com

 X X X X Extracts X X X X

-..... ing Officer observed that the assessee had claimed bad debts of Rs 6,14,651 and old balance written off of Rs.
+..... the assessee had claimed bad debts of Rs 6,14,651 and old balance written off of Rs.
 24,66,940/- and asked the assessee to justify the claim.
 The AO observed that out of Rs.
 24,66,940/-, amount of Rs.
 18,82,290/- pertains to EMD write off and disallowed the same holding that the Assessee has not submitted any evidences which prove that the debts had become bad during the year, the Assessee has not fulfilled all the conditions which enable an Assessee to claim an amount as a bad debt.
 Learned Commissioner (Appeals) held that the Assessee had failed to show that the EMDs was offered for taxation earlier and that since the Assessee has not submitted any evidences which prove that the loss was crystallised during the year, the Learned Commissioner (Appeals) had disallowed the claim of the Assessee.
 85. Ld AR for assessee argued that EMD were given, not for acquiring of any asset giving enduring benefit and was merely given as to secure business with various hospitals and other agencies in the form of tenders.
-He submitted that the Assessee has submitted the details of EMDs written off during the year to the AO and in the event of forfeiture of deposits the .....
+He submitted that the Assessee has submitted the details of EMDs written off during the year to the AO and in the event of forfeiture of deposits the same shall be allowed as a .....

 X X X X Extracts X X X X